tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/lab-evaluation.md

 ### Group Policy

-12. Create two group policies one heroes and villians and link them to the OU's and create a drive mapping for each user that has a home drive for them and a group drive associated the group they are affiliated with.
+12. Create two group policies one heroes and villians and link them to the OU's and create a drive mapping for each user so that has a home drive for them and a group drive associated the group they are affiliated with.

 13. Create home drive and group drives shares on the server Ironman for all the users and one for each group heroes and villians.